finsteininvest/Habbit-Tracker/README.md

 # Habbit-Tracker
-Programm to track habits.
+A Python programm to track habits.
 Habits can be weekly or daily.